Potato leek soup is one to cozy up to this fall season! It’s loaded with good-for-you veggies and has the creamiest texture (without any cream).

 Instructions

-• Slice the stem and green leaves off the leeks, leaving the white and light green parts.
+• Prep leeks.
+Slice the stemand green leaves off the leeks, leaving the white and light green parts.
 Cut the leeks in half lengthwise, then chop across.

-• Place the chopped leeks into a colander and run under cold water to remove dirt and debris.
+• Clean leeks.
+Place the chopped leeks into a colander and run under cold water to remove dirt and debris.

-• Top the potato leek soup with chopped chives and freshly ground black pepper before serving.
+• Serve.
+Top the potato leek soup with chopped chives and freshly ground black pepper before serving.

 Lisa’s Tips